-Intensive outpatient programs or IOP’s are treatment programs for those who are suffering from any number of disorders including chemical dependency.
-These programs offer support to those who are unwilling or unable to commit to an inpatient treatment program.
-The services that are offered in these programs are similar but limited as a result of the patient only committing to 9 to 20 hours per week.
+An intensive outpatient program or IOP is a treatment program for those who are suffering from any number of disorders including chemical dependency.
+This type of program offers support to those who are unwilling or unable to commit to an inpatient treatment program.
+The services that these programs provide are similar but limited as a result of the patient only committing to 9 to 20 hours per week.
 This is a minimally structured program that allows patients to maintain their normal lifestyle.
 Intensive outpatient programs do not include detox, which makes them ideal for those without the need of medically assisted detox; IOP’s are great follow up programs for those who complete a detox program.
 Recovering addicts are encouraged to continue to participate in public gatherings, events, and activities such as self-help meetings and group therapy.

-Living at home during chemical-dependency treatment is a great way to get sober and healthy.
-Studies show that inpatient substance abuse and addiction treatment is the best way to overcome this issue, but any treatment is great treatment.
-Those who are able to continue to participate in treatment in an IOP can continue to grow as a sober person and maintain their normal routines.
+Living at home during chemical-dependency treatment is an excellent way to get sober and healthy.
+Studies show that inpatient substance abuse and addiction treatment is the best way to overcome this issue, but any treatment is an excellent treatment.
+Those who can continue to participate in treatment in an IOP can continue to grow as a sober person and maintain their normal routines.
 This program allows patients to begin the healing the relationships with family and friends.
-It can be especially difficult to enter a long-term program, which requires a 24-hour stays, for those with demanding lives.
+It can be especially difficult to enter a long-term program, which requires a 24-hour stay, for those with demanding lives.
 As such, entering an IOP drug rehab can allow patients to continue to carry out their daily responsibilities and attend the necessary treatment.

 Why Choose Intensive Outpatient Care

 If you or someone you know is suffering from an addiction or substance abuse problem, then treatment is necessary.
 If they can barely hold onto their lives; missing work, assignments, stealing, lying, cheating, have deteriorating health and in general decrepit, then inpatient treatment is necessary.
-For those with milder addictions or those who are unable to commit long-term residential care, an IOP is the right choice.
-These programs offer all the necessary therapeutic services of inpatient care, but recovering addicts are able to return to work and home.
+For those with milder addictions or those who are unable to commit long-term residential care, an intensive outpatient program is a right choice.
+These programs offer all the necessary therapeutic services of inpatient care, but recovering addicts can return to work and home.
 Recovering addicts who can sustain their everyday responsibilities and commit to the several hours a week schedule of treatment can successfully overcome their addiction.

 Goals and Services of Intensive Outpatient Programs

-The services provided at Intensive Outpatient programs are offered four hours a day for a few days a week.
+The services provided at an intensive outpatient program is offered four hours a day for a few days a week.
 Similar to inpatient treatment programs, the service provided is individualized and consistent with the abilities of the patient.
 This treatment is based on scientific studies, uses the most advanced practices and is aligned with all state regulations.
 The main difference of an Intensive outpatient program and an inpatient program is that IOP’s are not 24-hour residential treatments.
 The patients return to home, work, and life after the four-hour sessions.